 1.)
 Ashwagandha

-Ayurveda recommends ashwagandha as it has a powerful herb on the nervous system.
-Naturally, it works on the brain as an adaptogen, helping to fight against chemicals responsible for stress. ³
+Ayurveda recommends ashwagandha as it is a powerful herb for the nervous system.
+Naturally, it works on the brain as an adaptogen and helps fight against stress response. ³

-With a lack of stress, the brain will likely see improvements in cognitive functioning as well as comprehension.
-However, research also pinpoints that ashwagandha may help in easing anxiety, promoting sleep, and improving overall wellness. ⁴
+With a lack of stress, the brain will likely see improvements in cognitive function and comprehension.
+However, research also pinpoints that ashwagandha may help ease anxiety, promote sleep, and improve overall wellness. ⁴

 2.)
 Brahmi